carlos-lopez-garces/carlos-lopez-garces.github.io/_posts/2020-02-07-ray-tracing-in-one-weekend.markdown

 When using a single sample per pixel, you are typically using the color of the object intersected by a ray that passes through one of the corners of the pixel or by its center.

-For a given pixel, antialiasing samples the scenes with multiple rays, each passing through the pixel at random $$(u, v)$$ offsets.
+For a given pixel, our antialiasing solution samples the scene with multiple rays, each passing through the pixel at random $$(u, v)$$ offsets.
 The colors sampled by these rays are then averaged to produce the final color for the pixel.

 ***Multiple random samples of a single pixel***
 {: style="text-align: center; width: 70%; margin: 0 auto; padding-bottom: 15px;"}
 ![](/assets/2020-02-07-ray-tracing-in-one-weekend/13.jpg)
 {: style="text-align: center;"}

-## Diffuse materials
+### Diffuse materials

-Diffuse objects reflect rays of light in random directions.
+We now turn our attention to the first reflection model implemented in book 1: diffuse.

+Diffuse objects reflect light in random directions.
+Light that ***bounces off*** a surface has its direction randomized; the fact that the direction of the view ray doesn't influence the ray's outgoing direction makes this model an ***omnidirectional scattering*** one.

 Diffuse objects that don't emit light merely take on the color of their surroundings, but they modulate it with their own intrinsic color.
-Light that ***bounces off*** a surface has its direction randomized (the fact that the direction of the view ray doesn't influence the ray's outgoing direction makes this model a omnidirectional scattering one).
-And some light may be absorbed by the object (dark surfaces absorb more light than light surfaces).
+Some light may be absorbed by the object too (dark surfaces absorb more light than light surfaces).

 ***Random scattering***
 {: style="text-align: center; width: 70%; margin: 0 auto; padding-bottom: 15px;"}